THE BIRTH OF NEW HOLLYWOOD — Part 2: The Game Engine Revolution

 The moral of this story is that the game and film worlds are not mutually exclusive mediums but mutually reinforcing ones (we can see this positive reinforcement dynamic at play in the graphic below even when content is balkanized).
 In this context then, Content as a Service can be leveraged to reinforce Games as a Service (and vice versa), creating Living Stories that can be watched and played.

 Of course, to compete in a digital platform world, Hollywood studios of the future require a level of operational flexibility current studios simply don’t possess.
 Hollywood finally has to learn what the tech industry has known for decades: The waterfall approach doesn’t work in a software-driven world.
 In other words, it’s time for Hollywood to get Agile.

-In Part Three of our Three-Part Series on New Hollywood we show how Agile Principles can be harnessed to create a virtuous feedback loop with audiences and why Hollywood’s antiquated Waterfall Workflow doesn’t work in a game engine world.
+In Part Three of our Four-Part Series on New Hollywood we show how Agile Principles can be harnessed to create a virtuous feedback loop with audiences and why Hollywood’s antiquated Waterfall Workflow doesn’t work in a game engine world.